shihaocao/scao-quartz-website/content/notes/the-clockmaker.md

 Back then, this woke me up -- I leaned forward, and let a pseudo adrenaline pump, and told myself to become something more than I was -- as much as I could.

-Today, I am weaker, but also wiser.
-I'm old enough now to realize that it is a beautiful thing when time slips through your fingertips.
+But today, I am wiser -- I'm old enough now to realize that it is a beautiful thing when time slips through your fingertips.
 You can't hold on to it any tighter - you can't fight it, you just have to savor every drop, and to be thankful for it all.

 N and I coined a cute phrase to live by, to be: *"In pursuit of losing track of time"*